ta4j/ta4j-wiki/Forecast-Indicators.md

 - A source price is zero, negative, `NaN`, or infinite.
 - A return in the required initialization window is invalid.
+- A custom return state contains unavailable or negative variance/volatility values, or a value that cannot be represented by the source series `NumFactory`.
 - The historical lookback does not contain enough valid returns.
 - A price forecast cannot be converted because the decision-index price is invalid or non-positive.
+- A cumulative log-return is finite but its exponential price conversion overflows.

 Prefer projection indicators for rule and indicator composition.
 If you intentionally inspect raw `Forecast` summaries in reporting or diagnostics, check `isStable()` before reading summary values.
 Projection indicators return `NaN` for unstable summaries, which normal ta4j rules will treat as not satisfying comparisons.